laxminarsimha26/Team3-TaxPal-Personal-Finance-Tax-Estimator-for-Freelancers-/README.md

 jsPDF AutoTable

-Reports can also be printed from the application.
+Reports can also be printed directly from the application.

 🔌 REST API

-Base backend URL:
+Base URL

 http://localhost:5000